Get the Most Out of Your AT220 Trap

 Too much trap debris?

-Trap access and ramp ok?
+Trap access and ramp okay?

 Alison checking an AT200 trap with the Fulton Hogan work crew Image Credit Holly Laverick, Fulton Hogan